 If you have interests outside of work that are directly related to customer service, then it’s definitely worth including them.
 For example, you might volunteer at a local event which requires you to deal with the public and utilise lots of customer service skills.

 If you have popular interests such as eating out and going to the cinema, they are unlikely to have a big effect on a recruiters decision to call you – so keep them brief or omit them completely.

 Once you’ve used this guide to create your customer service CV, you should proofread it several times to ensure that there are no typos or grammatical errors.
 Nothing will scare off an employer more than a CV full of sloppy mistakes – it’s your professional marketing document, so it needs to be flawless.

 With a punchy profile that really sells your most valuable talents, and well written role descriptions that are tailored to showcase customer service skills, you should have a winning customer service CV at your disposal.

 You may also be interested in our waiter/waitress CV example.

 Once you have created your CV, don’t stop the hard work there.

-Apply for plenty of roles across the job websites, company career pages and LinkedIn.
+Apply for plenty of customer assistant roles across the job websites, company career pages and LinkedIn.
 Maybe even set yourself a daily or weekly application target to ensure you stay on track.

 To save time, create a cover letter template to use when sending applications.
 Don’t be deterred if you don’t get many responses to start with, keep preserving and adapting from feedback until you start seeing results.